 Ulcerative colitis is a chronic condition marked by variable periods of no symptoms (remission) and active symptoms (flare-ups).
 Treatment can help suppress the inflammatory response and manage symptoms.
 A treatment plan for ulcerative colitis includes:

-Malnutrition may occur in ulcerative colitis, although it tends to be less severe than with Crohn disease.
+Malnutrition may occur in ulcerative colitis, although it tends to be less severe and occurs less frequently than with Crohn disease.
 People with ulcerative colitis may experience reduced appetite and weight loss.

 It is important to eat a well-balanced healthy diet and focus on getting enough calories, protein, and essential nutrients from a variety of food groups.
 These include protein sources, such as meat, chicken, fish or soy, dairy products, such as milk, yogurt, and cheese (if the patient is not lactose-intolerant), and fruits and vegetables.
 Depending on your nutritional status, your health care provider may recommend that you take a vitamin or iron supplement.

 Drug therapy for ulcerative colitis aims to resolve symptoms (induce remission) and prevent flare-ups (maintain remission).
+These are discussed in more detail in the Medications section below.
 The main types of drugs used for treating ulcerative colitis are:

 Drug therapy is considered successful if it can push the disease into remission (and keep it there) without causing significant side effects.
 A person's condition is generally considered in remission when the intestinal lining has healed and symptoms such as diarrhea, abdominal cramps, and tenesmus (straining painfully to defecate) are normal or close to normal.